smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 From SAMP point of view, all upper-layer-protocol packets can have one of three urgency levels.
 If the packet has urgency URGENCY_LAZY, it is first sent as a Samp-Unicast-Data-Packet without GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent with GUARANTEED-DELIVERY).
 If the packet has urgency URGENCY_URGENT, it is first sent as a Samp-Unicast-Data-Packet with GUARANTEED-DELIVERY flag (as described above, in case of retries it will be resent as a Samp-\*-Santa-\* packet).
 If the packet has urgency URGENCY_TRIPLE_GALOP, then it is first sent as a Samp-From-Santa-Data-Packet or Samp-To-Santa-Data-Packet (depending on source being Root or Device).

+TODO: piggy-back (for example, Route-Update on Unicast-Data for non-Retransmitting Device; is it ONLY Route-Update which can piggy-back?)
-TODO: store and update MAX_TTL for Retransmitting Devices
+TODO: update MAX-TTL, TOSANTA-DELAY-UNIT, and TOSANTA-DELAY for Retransmitting Devices
-TODO: Route-Update for non-Retransmitting Devices?
+TODO: optional explicit loop begin (alongside VIA?)
 TODO: header (or full packet?) checksums! (or is it SADLP-\*'s responsibility?)
-TODO: negative NODE-ID (TARGET-ID etc.) to facilitate ID-based time delays for Samp-To-Santa packets?
-(TODO: time delays to cover the whole the path?)